GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     c.
 Extract the averaged timeseries based on atlas.
 Output: \_mc_c_norm_fil_reg_sm, \_mc_c_norm_fil_reg_sm_seed.txt

-The computed functional connectivity map (FC.tif) from the preprocessed timeseries for each data sample is also included in the data folder.
+The computed functional connectivity map (FC.tif) from the preprocessed timeseries for each data sample is also provided, which is included in the sample data folder.

 <a name="section-5"></a>
 ## 5. References